Product Development • Handed off 2025

 Designing a modular, containerized infrastructure for reliable and scalable deployment.

 To address these challenges, I defined a container-based architecture where each service operates independently while remaining part of a unified system.
+The system runs 3 independent services coordinated through Docker Compose, with a centralized NGINX load balancer managing all traffic routing across services.
 Using Docker and Docker Compose, I established a reproducible deployment process that ensures consistent behavior across environments.
 This allowed services to be deployed, managed, and scaled without manual configuration, reducing operational complexity and improving system reliability.
+The architecture has been running in production for over one year.

 A centralized NGINX load balancer was introduced as the entry point, enabling controlled traffic routing and simulating production-grade infrastructure patterns.
 This architecture created clear service boundaries while maintaining system cohesion, demonstrating how thoughtful infrastructure design can improve deployment confidence, operational efficiency, and long-term scalability.
 The result is a modular platform capable of supporting multiple services in a predictable and maintainable way.